-So, while I am bragging about my hat in one thread, I am going to complain about the same hat in another Here it is.
+So, while I am bragging about my hat in one thread, I am going to complain about the same hat in another.
+Here it is.

 I have two important questions:

 1) It fits but the recipient would prefer it to be more 'snug'.
 It's been blocked already.
-Can I try to shrink it in a dryer?
+Can I try to shrink it in the dryer?
 The yarn is Patons classic wool.
 It grew a bit after I washed it (as did the swatch, no surprises here).
 Which leads me to another important question

 2) How on earth one could factor in all the details and still have a multiple of 18 for the pattern and a hat that fits perfectly?